Jonas-Verhellen/Argenomic/README.md

 ## Getting Started

-After installing the software and running the tests, a basic usage example of argenomic (i.e. the rediscovery of Thiotixene) can be called upon in the following manner:
+After installing the software and running the tests, a basic usage example of argenomic (i.e. the rediscovery of Celecoxib) can be called upon in the following manner:
 ```
 python3 illuminate.py generations=100
 ```